ColonnaLab/EMBO_popgen/popgen2022/Daniel_Wegmann/EMBO_ABC_Wegmann.md

     tail -n+2 sims_constsize_theta_50K.txt >> sims_constsize_theta_sampling1.txt

-## Step A8: Estimate the posterior distributionon theta with ABCtoolbox
+## Step A8: Estimate the posterior distribution on theta with ABCtoolbox

 Now estimate *θ* using `ABCtoolbox`.
 For this, create an input file `estimate_theta.input` by copying and then modifying the input file we